-- We care about and treat each other with dignity and respect - We create a positive working environment - We value diversity and consider other people's viewpoints ensuring no-one is excluded - We encourage and support each other
+- We care about and treat each other with dignity and respect - We create a positive working environment - · We value diversity and consider other people's viewpoints ensuring no-one is excluded - We encourage and support each other

 The Authority receives various government, Local Economic Partnership and local authority grants to fund its development plans.
-The annual Gainshare grant of £36.5m remains the most significant funding source for the Authority's £8 billion Investment Programme.
+The annual Gainshare grant of £36.5m, an annual grant awarded by central government as part of the first devolution deal to help boost and accelerate infrastructure investment, remains the most significant funding source for the Authority's £8 billion Investment Programme.